NJ logo State of New Jersey Governor Mikie Sherrill

 Development projects in New Jersey often need multiple permits from various State agencies.
 The application and review process can be long and complex.
 When permits take too long to process, projects cost more money and take longer to finish.
 This slows down critical projects across the State, like affordable housing and power generation.

-The New Jersey Permitting Dashboard aims to make the permitting process for developers, businesses, nonprofits, and other applicants more transparent and accountable.
-Applicants will be able to track permit applications across State agencies in one place.
-The dashboard will show you target due dates, next steps, and status updates for each of your permits.
+The New Jersey Permitting Dashboard aims to make the permitting process more transparent and accountable for all applicants.
+Project developers will be able to track their permit applications across State agencies in one place.
+The dashboard will show target due dates, next steps, and status updates for each of an applicant’s permits.
 This will help reduce permitting delays, saving time and money so important projects get built faster across New Jersey.

 permitting dashboard